sagiegurari/brackets-portable/README.md

 * Build exe files - This one actually needs to be handled only once, even if upgrading the brackets.io installation<br>
 To generate the exe files, you must use the portableapps.com launcher generator and point it to the main directory (git root).<br>
 The generator uses the files in the AppInfo directory to generate the exe files.<br>
-You can later on modify the launcher ini files without any need of regerating the exe files.
+You can later on modify the launcher ini files without any need of regenerating the exe files.
 * Build setup.exe - This step needs to be taken for any change (including upgrade of the brackets.io installation)
   * Update the brackets.io files in the Brackets folder
   * Update the version in the appinfo.ini